Nes-cmd/warka-one/README.md

 1. User initiates login
 2. Kerone redirects to authorization endpoint
 3. User authenticates
-4. Kerone redirects to callback route
+4. Kerone redirects to callback route with an authorization code
 5. Callback route handles the response
 6. User is redirected to intended application